oidebrett/ai-pricing-txt-manager/README.md

-# AI-Pricing-text Campaign Builder for MCP
+# Campaign Builder AI-Pricing.txt

-This project is a component of the AI-Pricing-txt project.
+This project is a component of the AI-Pricing-txt project that enables the creation and management of AI-aware Shopify campaigns.

 ## 🛒 AI-Aware Shopify Campaign App